Dramatis Dossier - Iron Automata

 A Relic Linked to the Men of Iron

-In the wider universe of Warhammer 40,000, the Men of Iron were legendary self-aware machines created by humanity during the Dark Age of Technology — the most advanced technological era in human history.
-According to established lore, these machines served mankind for a time before eventually turning against their creators during a catastrophic conflict known as the Cybernetic Revolt.
+Warhammer 40,000's wider universe features the Men of Iron as legendary self-aware machines created by humanity during the Dark Age of Technology -- humanities most advanced technological period in human history.
+According to popular myth, these self-aware machines initially served humanity before eventually rebelling against its creators during a catastrophic conflict known as Cybernetic Revolt.

 Is the Iron Automata Actually a Man of Iron?

-They march side by side — until the machine finally snaps, and they start regretting ever finding it.
+They walk side by side… until the machine starts glitching and they begin to regret ever finding it.

 Machine, Weapon, or Buried Threat?